Hostel (2011 film): Track listing

+Release

+The film was initially going to release on 31 December 2010.
+It was later released on 21 January 2011.

 Reception

 Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, writing, "On the whole, HOSTEL is a solid idea gone awry."
 Nikhat Kazmi of The Times of India gave the film 2.5 out of 5, wtiting, "Surely, there has to be a better way to resolve the ills of the world in contemporary cinema than resort to cliches.
 Wish the director and story writer had found a more realistic resolution to a real problem."

+Impact

+Manish Gupta was lauded by the then President of India, Ms. Pratibha Patil, who also promised to lend her support in taking the cause forward and suggested that the real-life victims of ragging he interviewed for the film should be given a platform to discuss their experiences.
+On her part, Patil said that she wanted to promote the government’s anti-ragging helpline (1800 180 5522).